 - 3.1.
-Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
-(Core) - 3.2.
-Eligibility Requirements Fellowship Programs

-All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.
-(Core) - 3.2.a.
-Fellowship programs must receive verification of each entering fellow's level of competence in the required field using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core)
+Fellows must not be required to sign a non-competition guarantee or restrictive covenant. ^(Core) - 3.2.
+Eligibility Requirements Fellowship Programs All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada. ^(Core) - 3.2.a.
+Fellowship programs must receive verification of each entering fellow's level of competence in the required field using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core)

 Background and Intent: A reporting feature is available for fellowship programs within ADS to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
 These reports are available to fellowship program directors in mid-July, and use of this system to retrieve the reports is encouraged.
-There are a few scenarios in which these reports may not be available, such as if a fellow completed residency in a program not accredited by the ACGME, if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
+There are a few scenarios in which these reports may not be available, such as if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

-- 3.2.a.1.
-Prior to entry into the program fellows must have successfully completed a residency program that satisfies 3.2., excluding transitional year programs. - 3.2.b.
-Fellow Eligibility Exception
+3.2.a.1.
+Prior to appointment in the program, fellows must have successfully completed a residency program that satisfies 3.2., excluding transitional year programs.
+(Core)

-The Review Committee for Emergency Medicine will allow the following exception to the fellowship eligibility requirements:
+3.2.b.
+Fellow Eligibility Exception The Review Committee for Emergency Medicine and Preventive Medicine will allow the following exception to the fellowship eligibility requirements: